garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/AGILE.md

 5. Build projects around **motivated individuals**.
 Give them the environment & support they need, & trust them to get the job done
 6. The most efficient & effective method of conveying information to & within a development team is **face-to-face conversation**
 7. Working software is the primary measure of progress
+8. [[AGILE]] processes promote sustainable development.
+The sponsors, developers & users should be able to maintain a constant pace